Background pattern

 Introduction

-Package Leaflet: Information for the user
+Package Leaflet: Information for the User

-Grazax 75,000 SQ-T lyophilized sublingual
+Grazax 75,000 SQ-T Sublingual Lyophilisate

-Standardized allergenic extract of grass pollen
+Standardized allergen extract of grass pollen

 Phleum pratense(Timothy grass)

-Read this leaflet carefully before you start taking this medicine, becauseit contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

--If you have any questions, ask your doctor or pharmacist.
+-Keep this leaflet, you may need to read it again.-If you have any further questions, ask your doctor or pharmacist.

 -This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their symptoms are the same as yours.

--If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+-If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Grazax and what it is used for
+1. What is Grazax and what is it used for

 3. How to take Grazax